paaragon/ms-base/README.md

 ### Log colors

 You can set colors in your logs (only seen in the console not in the files) thanks to [colors](https://www.npmjs.com/package/colors).
-You will see that when I use colors in the examples, I write a useless instruction (`colors.green;`).
 This is because my IDE removes the import lines I don't use.

 Here you have an example of how to put colors in the logs:

 ```
 import * as colors from 'colors';
-color.green; // useless instruction just to avoid import deletion

 log.info('Hello world!'.green);
 ```